 15 of the Best Bench Workouts to Maximize Your Training at Home or the Gym

 Many people who are pursuing personal fitness success feel like they must have the most gym equipment possible in order to succeed.
 That is not always the case.
-Yes, having more options would be nice, but you can certainly get started with just your bodyweight, a weight bench, and dumbbells.
+Yes, having more options would be nice, but you can certainly get started (even lifting at home) with just your bodyweight, a weight bench, and dumbbells.

 Best Bench Workouts, weight bench exercises